Section navigation

 Level 3 - Documented lifecycle governance.
 The implementation has documented how records move, persist, and are removed across the interaction lifecycle, including retention and deletion controls.
 Corresponds approximately to ARCS-LIF, ARCS-PUB, and deletion/routing controls.

 Level 4 - Governance-grade implementation.
+Governance-grade lifecycle control across normal operating surfaces.
 The implementation has achieved governance-grade control of interaction records across the normal operating surfaces of the system.
 Level 4 marks the transition from internal documentation to externally reviewable governance.
+This is the institutional minimum for organizational accountability, defensible retention posture, and credible audit or legal review.
 A Level 4 implementation can demonstrate where interaction records exist, who holds them, and how long they persist, for all normal deployment modes, in a form reviewable by an auditor, procurement officer, or legal counsel.
 Corresponds to the Minimum Profile.

 Level 5 - Full-surface governance.
-The implementation has governed all known record surfaces, including advanced runtime, derivative, and autonomous execution artifacts.
+All known record surfaces are governed, including advanced runtime, derivative, delegated, and autonomous execution artifacts.
 No known material record surface remains undocumented.
+Independent verification is required.
 Level 5 claims SHALL identify the scope of agent runtime, delegation, memory, and derivative-record governance applied, including any material runtime conditions not fully specified by the current version of this standard.
 Corresponds approximately to the Enterprise Profile with agent runtime coverage.

 16.4 Partial conformance